reasoned-ai/norm/docs/index.rst

 When human defines a concept, we mostly compose it with other concepts.
-Norm is such a *Probabilistic Logical Programming* language that compiles to neural network frameworks like Keras and PyTorch and enables high level human-like reasoning.
+Norm is such a *Probabilistic Logical Programming* language that compiles to neural network frameworks like Keras and PyTorch and enables high-level human-like reasoning.
 *Deep Neural Networks* allows accurate and fast optimization with implicit contexts, while *Logical Programming* allows abstract modeling by human understandable language.
 Norm marries them together to provide a powerful neural logical programming experience.